 Burnout in the behavioral health field isn’t anything new—providers have always grappled with the emotional toll of dealing with trauma and mental illness.
-But a perfect storm of factors—including the lingering effects of the COVID-19 pandemic, the rise in mental health issues among young people, and the loneliness epidemic recently acknowledged by the Surgeon General—have skyrocketed the demand for mental and behavioral health services, with about half of providers reporting they are unable to meet that demand.
+But a perfect storm of factors—including the lingering effects of the COVID-19 pandemic, the rise in mental health issues among young people, and the loneliness epidemic that followed—skyrocketed the demand for mental and behavioral health services, with about half of providers reporting they are unable to meet that demand.

 With unmanageable caseloads, grueling days of back-to-back appointments, growing documentation backlogs, and consistently high vacancy and turnover rates, the behavioral health burnout problem has reached a boiling point.

-But, there is hope, with a host of innovative tools emerging to help douse the flames.
-Pioneering mental and behavioral health organizations are alleviating burnout with technology like Augmented Intelligence and CareOps Automation—turning to specialized AI platforms like Eleos to streamline cumbersome administrative tasks, scale clinical and professional development, and ultimately, create a more resilient and sustainable workforce.
+But there is hope, with a host of innovative tools emerging to help douse the flames.
+Pioneering mental and behavioral health organizations are alleviating burnout with technology like augmented intelligence and behavioral health-specific AI tools—turning to specialized platforms like Eleos to streamline cumbersome administrative tasks, scale clinical and professional development, and ultimately, create a more resilient and sustainable workforce.

 Taking Stock: What’s Fueling Provider Burnout?

 Today’s behavioral health providers aren’t just coping with the usual emotional demands of their roles; they’re also facing an ever-increasing multitude of systemic pressures.
-Let’s delve into some industry-wide challenges contributing to behavioral health burnout in 2023—and how technology is helping turn the tide.
+Let’s delve into some industry-wide challenges contributing to behavioral health burnout—and how technology is helping turn the tide.

 Spiking Demand for Services and Heavy Administrative Workloads

-The pandemic threw society a curveball of stress unprecedented in size and scope, leading to a surge in demand for mental health support.
-But while the pandemic crisis has (mostly) passed, the mental health crisis has not.
+Since the COVID-19 pandemic, we’ve seen unprecedented amounts of stress, leading to a surge in demand for mental health support.
+But while the pandemic crisis has technically passed, the mental health crisis has not.

 Impact: Heavy caseloads and outsized administrative demands are both known contributors to provider burnout.